-The College of Liberal Arts hosts nine commencement ceremonies.
+The UT College of Liberal Arts hosts nine commencement ceremonies.
 Students are encouraged to attend the ceremony applicable to their major.
 The Liberal Arts Joint Ceremony is intended for those majors not represented by a department ceremony.
 Students with more than one major may choose to attend multiple ceremonies or attend one ceremony and have all of their majors read.
-All students are also invited to attend the university-wide ceremony.
+All students are also invited to attend the University-wide Commencement Ceremony.

-Please note that although the graduate should be at Gregory at 2:30 to be checked in for line-up, guests will not be admitted for seating until 3 p.m.
+Please note that although the graduates should be at Gregory by 11:30am to be checked in for line-up, guests will not be admitted for seating until 12:00pm.

-Psychology's ceremony is on Saturday, May 18, in Gregory Gym.
-There is no rehearsal, but we do ask graduates to check in at 2:30 p.m. to get your name card and hear the instructions for lining up.
-The PSY ceremony starts at 3:30 p.m. and we expect to conclude by 5:00 p.m.
 There is no limit on guests, and tickets are not required, so invite everyone!
-There will be snacks and drinks and the opportunity to mingle with the faculty in the ready room before the ceremony; they will also hang out after the ceremony on the Gregory plaza if you or your family wish to greet them and/or your advisors.
+There will be the opportunity to mingle with faculty and advisors after the ceremony on the Gregory plaza if you or your family wish to greet them.

 Robes must be worn to the ceremony, with a mortarboard, white tassel and stole (the Liberal Arts color).
-These can be bought at the University Coop graduation center, 2304 Guadalupe.
-Orders must be received before May 10th.
-More information is on their website (use the sidebar for Graduation): http://www.universitycoop.com
+These can be bought at the University Coop graduation center at 2304 Guadalupe St. Orders must be received before May 9th.
+More information is available on their website (use the sidebar for Graduation) at: http://www.universitycoop.com/info/grad-info

-Gregory Gym holds about 3,200 people, and we have never filled the seats, so don't worry that you won't get one.
+Gregory Gym holds about 3,200 people.
+We have never filled all the seats, so don't worry that you won't get one.
 However, most of the guest seats in the gym are concrete benches or metal folding chairs, so guests may want to bring stadium cushions (and cameras of course — but please, no air horns, it's bad for sensitive ears and heart conditions).
 There are seats on the floor reserved for the graduating students up front and about 700 seats behind them, but the view is not as good since they are further back on a flat floor.

-While no tickets are required for the Psychology ceremony for guests or graduates, if you intend to go to the University-wide ceremony on Sat. evening, only the graduate will need a ticket, available from the ERC ticket booth with your UT picture ID starting May 6th.
-Guests do not need tickets to the Sat. ceremony, only graduates because they need to know how many chairs to set up on the main mall.
+While no tickets are required for the Psychology ceremony for guests or graduates, if you intend to go to the University-wide ceremony on Saturday evening, the graduate (only) will need a ticket.
+Tickets are available from the ERC ticket booth with a UT picture ID starting May 6th.
+Guests do not need tickets to the Saturday ceremony, only graduates, because they need to know how many chairs to set up on the main mall.

-The nearest garage is the Brazos Garage, 210 E. MLK Blvd.
-On Saturday, May 18, with the exception of spaces marked "At All Times," all university parking garages and most surface lots are available.
+The nearest garage is the Brazos Garage: 210 E. MLK Blvd.
+On Saturday, May 23rd, with the exception of spaces marked "At All Times," all university parking garages and most surface lots are available.
 Parking for Commencement activities is free in designated areas on a first come, first served basis.

-- If there car has a disabled permit, there are designated spaces along Speedway and on 21st St. However, the 20-some spots fill fast, please don't count on getting one.
+- If a car has a "Disabled" permit, there are designated spaces along Speedway and on 21st St. However, the 20-or-so spots fill fast, so please don't count on getting one.

 - In an effort to facilitate traffic flow for those dropping off family members at Gregory Gym who have limited mobility, UTPD will have an officer directing traffic south of 21st Street on Speedway to Jester Circle.
 There is normally a chain that prohibits traffic flow through this area north of the Blanton Museum.
 It will allow for an easier flow from Gregory Gym to the Brazos Garage.

-The entrance to Gregory for mobility impaired guests is the same as the one students will use when they arrive to check in, at ground level beside the main staircase.
+The entrance to Gregory for mobility impaired guests is the same as the one students will use when they arrive to check in, at ground level, beside the main staircase.
 Once inside, the guest will be directed to the elevator that will take him/her to the seating area.
-One ambulatory guest can ride up with one in a wheelchair, but others will be directed to the stairs because otherwise traffic really stacks up at the elevator.
+One ambulatory guest can ride up with one person in a wheelchair, but others will be directed to the stairs — otherwise, traffic really stacks up at the elevator.

-Unfortunately there are no wheelchairs or strollers available that day to lend, so if a guest needs one please bring it with you.
+** Unfortunately there are a limited number of wheelchairs available to lend out that day, so if a guest needs one please bring it with you. **